-Establishing a daily schedule with predictable routines can make life with a toddler more manageable.
+Establishing a daily schedule with predictable routines can make life with a young child more manageable.
 Children feel confident and are more independent and competent when they know where things are, how things work, what to expect, and what steps need to be done in what order to accomplish what they need to accomplish.
 They are less likely to battle things (like cleaning up toys or brushing teeth) when they know they are just something that has to happen every day.
 They are less likely to melt down when they are well-rested and fed on a regular basis.
-Toddlers feel safe and secure when life is predictable, and the more secure they feel, the more energy they can focus on playing, exploring, and learning.
+Children feel safe and secure when life is predictable, and the more secure they feel, the more energy they can focus on playing, exploring, and learning.
 And for tired parents, routines mean that we don’t have to think as much about what to do next – we know!
 Instead of spending hours trying to decide where to go and never actually getting anywhere, we say “It’s Tuesday.
 Tuesday is library story time!
 And off we go.
 (And, of course, routines can be flexible when needed – you can change the plan, but it’s often nice to feel you HAVE a plan.)

 Building a Daily Schedule